 4. Magnetic Island

-If you want to see koalas during your trip around Australia, Magnetic Island is a place to add to your itinerary.
+If you want to see koalas during your trip around Australia, Magnetic Island is a must-visit destination.
 We also spotted rock wallabies and many marine critters during our day trip.

 6. Great Keppel Island

-We didn’t see as much native wildlife as we hoped while hiking Great Keppel Island (but we did see many goats, unfortunately).
-But it was a great place to see echidnas (they even have a resident echidna at the resort!), dugongs and all the reef inhabitants too.
+We didn’t see as much native wildlife as we had hoped while hiking Great Keppel Island (but we did see many goats, unfortunately).
+However, it was a great place to see echidnas (they even have a resident echidna at the resort!), dugongs and all the reef inhabitants too.

 7. Heron Island

-Most islands on the Great Barrier Reef make a great place to see wildlife in Australia.
-But Heron Island is my favourite one.
+Most islands on the Great Barrier Reef are great places to see wildlife in Australia, but Heron Island is my favourite.
 If you visit early in the year, you can see turtles nesting, hatchlings, baby sharks and shovelnose rays, and so many birds… just from the beach!

 9. Hervey Bay

-You can spot humpback whales migrating along the coast of Australia from many places.
-But in Hervey Bay, they often stop to rest for a little while so I find it’s the best place to see them in Australia.
+You can spot humpback whales migrating along the coast of Australia from many places, but in Hervey Bay, they often stop to rest for a while, making it the best place to see them in Australia.

 10. K’gari (Fraser Island)

 K’gari is one of the best places in Australia to spot wildlife.
-You’ll get to see dingos, which are usually hard to spot.
-If you’re camping, you’ll see a few marsupials at night too.
+You’ll get to see dingoes, which are usually hard to spot.
+If you’re camping, you’ll also see a few marsupials at night.
 Indian’s Head is a great place to spot marine wildlife.

 11. Minjerribah (Stradbroke Island)

 Minjerribah is an easy day trip from Brisbane and a fantastic place to see wildlife.
-In one trip, you can spot some of the most iconic Australian animals: kangaroos, koalas, dolphins but also whales (in winter) and manta rays (in summer).
+On one trip, you can spot some of the most iconic Australian animals: kangaroos, koalas, dolphins, whales (in winter), and manta rays (in summer).
 The North Gorge Walk is perfect for spotting wildlife and enjoying stunning views.

 12. Coombabah Lake Conservation Park

-This reserve near the Gold Coast is easy to reach and we could spot kangaroos straight away from the car park.
-We had to be a little bit more patient to see koalas but ended up seeing a couple.
+This reserve near the Gold Coast is easy to reach, and we spotted kangaroos straight away from the car park.
+We had to be a little bit more patient to see koalas, but we ended up seeing a couple.

 13. Natural Bridge

-The best places where to see wildlife in Australia – New South Wales
+The best places where to see wildlife in New South Wales

 14. Blue Mountains